CleverComponents/Clever-Internet-Suite-Tutorials/.net/FtpClient/README.md

 # FTP Client

 <img align="left" src="FtpClient.jpg"/>

+The FtpClient project represents a code example for the [FtpClient](https://www.clevercomponents.com/portal/kb/a144/ftpclient-for-_net.aspx) tutorial.

 The example represents a C# .NET FTP client, which can log in to an FTP server, browse remote directories, download remote files, and upload local files to a selected FTP directory.

 The [GitHub/CleverComponents/Clever-Internet-Suite-Tutorials](https://github.com/CleverComponents/Clever-Internet-Suite-Tutorials) repository represents a list of examples, code snippets and demo projects for the [Clever Internet Suite Tutorials](https://www.clevercomponents.com/articles/article035/) article.
 This list will be periodically updated, new projects will be added.